Jim Varney: Other roles

-Varney had a brief role as an incestuous, abusive father in an independent film, 100 Proof, for which he received good reviews from critics.
+Varney had an against type role as an abusive father in the independent film 100 Proof (1997), for which he received good reviews from critics.
 He also played a rebel in the midnight movie Existo, as well as an old mariner in a low-budget horror film, Blood, Friends, and Money.
-During the filming of Treehouse Hostage, he played an escaped convict held hostage and tormented by some fifth graders in a treehouse.
+During the filming of Treehouse Hostage, he played an escaped fraudster held hostage in a treehouse and tormented by some fifth graders.

 One of Varney's final films was Billy Bob Thornton's Daddy and Them, in which he played Uncle Hazel, who had been arrested for murder.
 Co-stars included Kelly Preston and Andy Griffith.
 Another final guest appearance was the Bibleman Genesis series Bibleman Jr. Volume 1 & 2 as himself.
 Varney starred in three videos, The Misadventures of Bubba, The Misadventures of Bubba II, and Bubba Goes Hunting, in which he played himself and taught young kids important safety rules about hunting and guns.
 He illustrated the rules with the help of his bumbling and accident-prone cousin Bubba (also played by Varney) and Bubba's nephew, Billy Bob.
 The videos were distributed as part of a membership pack from Buckmasters' Young Bucks Club.

 According to an interview, one of his final projects was writing a screenplay about the legendary Hatfield–McCoy feud, stating that his grandfather hunted squirrel with the Hatfields.
 Varney also allegedly had been hoping to acquire more serious acting roles before his death, wanting to step outside the typecast of Ernest.